SpeedKillsx/CKA-Preparation/day1/notes.md

     The Docker Client (`docker`) is the command-line interface (CLI) that allows users to interact with the Docker Daemon.
 When you run a Docker command in your terminal, the Docker Client sends the command to the Docker Daemon, which then executes it.
 The Docker Client can communicate with more than one Daemon.

 ### Docker registries:
-    Docker Registery is the place where the created docker images are stored.
+    Docker Registry is the place where the created docker images are stored.
-    By deafault, the Docker Hub registery is the public registry where anyone can host their docker images.
-But enterprises generally use private registries to store their images securely (Nexus registery for example).
+    By default, the Docker Hub registry is the public registry where anyone can host their docker images.
+But enterprises generally use private registries to store their images securely (Nexus registry for example).